plantbreeding/BrAPIMapper/README.md

 possible (ie. not taken into account) or can prevent BrAPIMapper from running, so change with care.

-The first time "BrAPI in a docker" is started, it will create persistent data directories and provide initial config files that can be later customized.
+The first time "BrAPIMapper" is started, it will create persistent data directories and provide initial config files that can be later customized.
 It will pre-install and configure Drupal CMS and download extensions which will take a couple of seconds/minutes.
 The next times, it will be faster as no